dgaydukov/cert-spring5/files/spring5.md

     }
 }
 ```
+Or you can use with constructor that takes classpath, and it will load it automatically.
 We can also use `GenericApplicationContext` to load data, cause it's both `ApplicationContext and BeanDefinitionRegistry`.
 Notice that for xml and groovy we have specialized generic contexts with `load` method, where `reader.loadBeanDefinitions` logic is hidden.
 Here we can also use fourth type with java config file.